RealityWanderers/R4R_Public/README.md

 - Open the project, initial import might take a while.
 - A Fast reload window might pop up, you can close this.
 - Changes to OVR Plugin detected >  Press Restart Editor.
 - Project validation > you might see various yellow and red warnings, these can be ignored as some of these are false.
 Pressing fix might break some parts of the project.
 So you can close this.
+- Android SDK not found: Add the Android Build Support module inside Unity Hub for your editor version or skip this if you don't want to build to Android.
 - Open Assets > MAIN > Scenes > Level_0 or Level_1 (Other scenes are unfinished, best to use this as a base for custom levels).
 - Experiment / Or copy the scene and make a custom level!